This is one of the most common questions that Working Families receives on its helpline.

-If none of your employers are liable to pay Statutory Maternity Pay then you will claim Maternity Allowance (MA) from the Jobcentre.
-This will be based on earnings added up from all your employment and self employment.
-MA can only be paid for a week in which you do not work (except for Keeping In Touch Days) so you would not be able to claim MA until you had started maternity leave from all your jobs.
-There is more information about maternity pay in our article about maternity pay and allowances.
+MA can only be paid for a week in which you do not work (except for Keeping In Touch Days), so you would not be able to claim MA until you have started maternity leave for each of your jobs.

-If you are entitled to SMP from one employer but not from others then you cannot claim MA in respect of the other jobs.
-This is because you are not allowed to claim SMP and MA at the same time.
+If you are entitled to SMP from one employer, but not from another then you cannot claim MA in respect of the other job.
+This is because you are not allowed to claim both SMP and MA at the same time.

 You might also found it useful to look at our article on working during maternity leave to see how working for one employer will affect pay from others.